 Sometimes skin problems appear to be an allergy, but may actually be mange, or

-mange and allergic response.
+mange plus allergic response.
 Sarcoptic mange is highly contagious to dogs and

 people, extremely itchy, and has no hereditary aspects.
 Demodex, mostly

-non-contagious, also called "hereditary" mange, (mange mites are not genetic but
+non-contagious (but can be), is also called "hereditary" mange.
+Mange mites are not

-usually come from the mother's skin).
+genetic but usually come from the mother's skin.
 This type tends to not itch.
-It is most common in
+It is most

-pups under a year when their immune system is not fully developed, but can occur in
+common in pups under a year when their immune system is not fully developed, but

-adults with other disease or stress .
-It appears as missing or thinning patch(es) of
+can occur in adults with other disease or stress .
+It appears as missing or thinning

-causes.
-Skin scrapings may turn up a few mites even on perfectly healthy dogs, or may
+scrapings may turn up a few mites even on perfectly healthy dogs, or may even not be

-even not be found on an affected dog until multiple scrapings are done.
-If demodex is
+found on an affected dog until multiple scrapings are done.
+If demodex is localized (in

-localized (in small spots, not large areas) it is minor and even without treatment, tends
+small spots, not large areas) it is minor and tends to resolve without treatment,

-to resolve with maturity.
-Diet, vaccines, parasites, and emotional stress can be
+especially in pups as they reach maturity.
+Diet, vaccines, parasites, and emotional

-contributing causes, so must be first line of defense in treatment.
-There are
+stress can be contributing causes, so must be first line of defense in treatment.
+There

 puppy development, or is a result of vaccinosis (vaccine-caused damage to immune

-involvelement.
-This form involves large areas of the body, usually with a mousey odor,
+ment.
+This form involves large areas of the body, usually with a mousey odor, crusts,

 system which may be from genetically poor health, underlying major illness such as